krishna2/krishna2.github.io/books-audible-reco.md

 [https://www.audible.com/pd/Origins-of-Life-Audiobook/B00DEPST7Y](https://www.audible.com/pd/Origins-of-Life-Audiobook/B00DEPST7Y)

+### Books(meta)

-4. To get a little meta, this is a nice compilation of some of the greatest books.
+To get a little meta, this is a nice compilation of some of the greatest books.
 Again this turned out to be a good intro to many books and then lets one choose their own rabbit holes.

 36 Books That Changed the World